Easy, vegetarian and full of goodness! Our sweet potato quinoa burgers are the perfect addition to any lunch!

 Ok, so it was only two weeks, but let me tell you, we could definitely feel a HUGE change, it was quite amazing!

-We learnt a lot as well, about eat other, about our bodies, and about the beauty of a balanced diet.
+We learned a lot as well, about each other, about our bodies, and about the beauty of a balanced diet.